bright/new-www/content/blog/implementing-payments-key-questions-for-startup-founders-and-ctos.md

 Choosing the payment method is a decision that should depend on your users' habits.
 These might vary [depending on the country](https://pay-lobby.com/en/country).
 For example, in the USA and the UK, online payment with debit/credit cards and e-wallets are the most popular.
 On the contrary, there are countries where bank transfers are one of the most common payment methods (e.g. Netherlands, Poland).

 [Over 40% of eCommerce users](https://www.ppro.com/news/retailers-risk-losing-customers/) in the USA stop a purchase if their favorite payment method isn’t available.
 So **don’t try to change your users' habits, embrace them**.

+## 6. What information should be included in the payment statement?

+In some cases, users are extremely protective of their anonymity.
+For example, if you build a web therapy platform, your users may not be willing to share the information that they struggle with some mental issues.
+So they don't want the payment to visibly state that they use a web therapy platform.
+Especially when another family member has access to, for example, the credit card statement.
+That's why you need to decide what's the proper name for the payment statement for your solution.

+<div class='block-button'><h2>Book a free consultation in 48 hours</h2><div>Do you struggle with payment implementation?
+Contact us and book a free consultation with our software development team.</div><a href="/start-project/"><button>let's talk about your solution</button></a></div>